metaplex-foundation/docs/docs/01-programs/02-candy-machine/10-available-guards/09-nft-burn.md

 The NFT Burn guard contains the following Mint Settings:

 - **Required Collection**: The mint address of the required NFT Collection.
 - **Mint**: The mint address of the NFT to burn.
-This must be part of the required collection and must belong to the payer.
+This must be part of the required collection and must belong to the minter.
 - **Token Standard**: The token standard of the NFT to burn.
 - **Token Account** (optional): You may optionally provide the token account linking the NFT with its owner explicitly.
 By default, the associated token account of the payer will be used.